TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us012/01.requirements-engineering/readme.md

 ### 1.7 Other Relevant Remarks

 - The URL must be checked to ensure it does not lead to a malicious website to improve the user experience.
+- In addition to automatically opening in a new tab, we can provide users with the option to choose whether they want to open the link in the same tab or in a new window.
+This will increase the flexibility and personalization of users' browsing experience.